godotengine/godot/modules/game_help/Terrain3D/doc/docs/troubleshooting.md

 #### Albedo/Normal textures do not have same size! and the terrain turns white

 Read [Preparing Textures](texture_prep.md) and review your textures for odd sizes.
 All textures must be the same size. eg. If the first set is 2k, all other textures need to be 2k as well.

-#### EXR textures don't work.

-EXRs store texture data as 16-bit or 32-bit float.
-Use PNGs with 8-bit integer data.
-If all you can get are EXRs, then you'll need to convert the data to 8-bit RGB in a photo editing app, then save in an appropriate file as described in [Preparing Textures](texture_prep.md).

 ## Debug Collision